When you tow, set tire pressure based on your load and tire type. There’s no single “right PSI” for every truck, SUV, and trailer.

 When should I check tire pressure?

-Check pressure when tires are cold—before driving, or after the rig has been parked for several hours.
-If you’ve already been driving and a tire is low, add air to the right cold pressure and then recheck later when you can get a cold reading.
+If you’ve already been driving and a tire is low, add air to the right cold pressure.
+Then recheck later when you can get a cold reading.

 How much does tire pressure change with temperature?